Atsintli/La-maquina-que-escucha/README.md

-# Maestro de Análisis de Audio
+# LMQE

-Este script permite realizar un análisis avanzado de archivos de audio, incluyendo segmentación, extracción de características con MFCC, clasificación mediante PCA y k-Means utilizando TensorFlow, y unificación de segmentos por clase.
+This script enables advanced analysis of audio files, including segmentation, feature extraction with MFCC, classification using PCA and k-Means with TensorFlow, and merging of segments by class.

 ## About The Project

-Este proyecto proporciona un script de Python para analizar archivos de audio.
-Realiza las siguientes funciones:
+This project provides a Python script for analyzing audio files.
+It performs the following functions:

-* **Segmentación:** Divide el audio en segmentos basados en la detección de onsets.
+* **Segmentation:** Divides the audio into segments based on onset detection.
-* **Extracción de características:** Extrae coeficientes MFCC (Mel-Frequency Cepstral Coefficients) de cada segmento.
+* **Feature Extraction:** Extracts MFCC (Mel-Frequency Cepstral Coefficients) from each segment.
-* **Clasificación:**  Utiliza PCA (Principal Component Analysis) para reducir la dimensionalidad de las características y k-Means para agrupar los segmentos en clases.
+* **Classification:** Utilizes PCA (Principal Component Analysis) to reduce the dimensionality of the features and k-Means to group the segments into classes.
-* **Unificación:** Combina los segmentos de audio que pertenecen a la misma clase.
+* **Merging:** Combines audio segments that belong to the same class.

 ### Built With